Department of Meteorology

-We are world leaders for research in atmospheric, ocean and climate science.
-We are ranked:
+We are world leaders for research in atmospheric, ocean and climate science:

-- 2nd in the world for research in Meteorology and Atmospheric Sciences according to the Center for World University Rankings by Subject 2017
+- The University is ranked 2nd in the world for research in Meteorology and Atmospheric Sciences

-- 4th in the UK for Earth and Marine Sciences in The Guardian University Guide 2018
+- Ranked 7th in the UK for Earth and Marine Sciences

 Established links with industry